 Why Dates Are A Concern?

-Dates have a relatively low glycaemic index (GI), ranging between 44 and 53, indicating that they cause a slower increase in blood sugar levels.
-However, they have a medium glycaemic load (GL) and the glycemic index of dates may vary based on the type and serving size, so moderation and portion control are key for managing blood glucose impact in diabetes.
+Dates have a relatively low glycemic index (GI), ranging between 44 and 53, indicating that they cause a slower increase in blood sugar levels.
+However, they have a medium glycemic load (GL) and the glycemic index of dates may vary based on the type and serving size, so moderation and portion control are key for managing blood glucose impact in diabetes.
 Diets high in GL have been associated with an increased risk of type 2 diabetes and cardiovascular issues.
 For individuals with diabetes, it is essential to focus on a low glycemic load diet, which considers both the glycemic index and portion sizes of foods consumed.

 Also Read: 5 Fruits Low On Glycemic Index That Are Good For Diabetics-Infographic